-It’s not, I just made that up.
-But if it were, this would be a good cookie to make.
-These bars, in my opinion, are probably the best cookies I’ve made all week.
+It’s not.
+I just made that up, but if it were, these Butterscotch Oat Bars would be a good cookie to make.
+These bars (or squares, it’s up to you) are probably the best cookies I’ve made all week.
 Okay, so it’s only Tuesday and I didn’t bake cookies yesterday, but really – these are terrific.

 10 tablespoons unsalted butter, slightly softened

 1/2 teaspoon baking soda

 1/4 teaspoon salt